C++ OpenMP

 `default(shared none)`

-private(x) does NOT initialize.
-Each thread's copy starts uninitialized; the original value is invisible inside the region, and the original is unchanged on exit.
-Use firstprivate if you need the previous value.
+• private(x) does NOT initialize.
+Each thread's copy starts uninitialized; original invisible inside; original unchanged on exit.
+Use firstprivate if you need previous value.

 4.3 Reductions